Canon 1300D vs Nikon P900

 |Canon 760D« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||-||Canon 760D|

 |Nikon 1 J4« »||-||stereo||mono||-||-||mini||2.0||Y||-||-||Nikon 1 J4|

 It is notable that the 1300D has a hotshoe, while the P900 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 1300D and the P900 have been discontinued, but can regularly be found used on eBay.
 The P900 was replaced by the Nikon P1000, while the 1300D was followed by the Canon 2000D.

 Review summary: Canon 1300D vs Nikon P900

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1300D and the Nikon P900?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 1300D:

 - More detail: Offers more megapixels (17.9 vs 15.9MP) with a 8% higher linear resolution.